JosephineWanjiru7/Group-3-Phase_two_project/README.md

 **The Data**

-- For this project, we use the King County House Sales dataset, which can be found in kc_house_data.csv in the data folder in this GitHub repository.
+- For this project, we used the King County House Sales dataset, which can be found in kc_house_data.csv in the data folder in this GitHub repository.

 **Methods**